luno/moonbeam/README.md

 # Moonbeam

-Moonbeam is a protocol built on top of Bitcoin that allows for instant off-chain payments between untrusted parties using payment channels.
+Moonbeam is a protocol that uses Bitcoin payment channels to facilitate instant off-chain payments between multi-user platforms.

+Moonbeam doesn't require segwit or larger blocks, and can be deployed on the Bitcoin network today.

 This repository contains the protocol specification, documentation and reference implementation.